docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/the-xml-object.rst

     > bookstoreXML.book.@category
         COOKINGCHILDRENCHILDRENMUSIC

-The :ref:`toxmlstring` method serializes the entire element, including the tags, into a string.
+The :ref:`xml-object-toXMLString` method serializes the entire element, including the tags, into a string.
 For example, for the element ``<x>text</x>``, the method returns ``"<x>text</x>"``.

 --------------------------------------------------------------------------------